 Just as Haley began with what he knew about his family, VanderWerff began with what he know about his.
 “Grandfather Crook came from England,” he was told as a child.
 The gamut of his research covers traditional documentary research through DNA testing.
 One side of his family has deep roots in Colonial America and New England.
 The other side is characterized by unknown paternity and brick walls.

 A Ph.D. in library science, VanderWerff is a skilled researcher.
-His genealogical education includes course work at the Institute of Genealogy and Historical Research, the Genealogical Research Institute of Pittsburgh, and the Salt Lake Institute of Genealogy.
-He has completed courses in the National Genealogical Society’s American Genealogical Studies program and at the Virtual Institute of Genealogical Research.
-Currently, he participates in the Professional Genealogy Study Program.
+His genealogical education includes course work at the Institute of Genealogy and Historical Research (IGHR), the Genealogical Research Institute of Pittsburgh (GRIP), and the Salt Lake Institute of Genealogy (SLIG).
+He is a graduate of the Professional Genealogy Study Program (ProGen) and has completed courses in the National Genealogical Society’s American Genealogical Studies program and at the Virtual Institute of Genealogical Research.
+Currently, he is “On-the-Clock,” preparing a portfolio of genealogical research products for evaluation by the Board for Certification of Genealogists.

-VanderWerff is a member of a variety of professional organizations including the National Genealogical Society, Association of Professional Genealogists, and the Genealogical Speakers Guild.
+VanderWerff is a member of the National Genealogical Society, Association of Professional Genealogists, Southern California Genealogical Society, Kern County Genealogical Society, and the Genealogical Speakers Guild.
 He teaches courses and facilitates workshops in genealogy, writing family history, and speaks at local and regional genealogy meetings.